RCHG/papers/README.md

 # papers

 Command-line tool to manage bibliography (pdfs + bibtex)
 > **WARNING**: This tool requires further development and testing, and is not production-ready as such (contributors welcome).

+## IMPORTANT

+This library has been forked from [perrette](https://github.com/perrette/papers).
+To make it working better for my uses and eventually, contribute to the project but the main credit is for the author of the library (https://github.com/perrette)

+### Changes
+ - **Dec-2020** Removed the custom_headers when using the crossrefAPI because it was producing some errors (just temporal solution)
+ - **Dec-2020** Adding a beautify for the bibtex file.

 Motivation
 ----------